clariusdev/motion/README.md

 ![IMU Button](blob/imu.png)

 Inertial data can be accessed by:
-- Using the Listen API to stream images in real-time
+- Using the Cast API to stream images in real-time
 - Accessing stored images, videos, and raw data from Clarius Cloud

 The inertial data is sent or stored in text & binary formats, depending on the mode of acquisition, and includes: